AnniePawl/Tackling-React/NOTES/components.md

 1. Use a **JavaScript function**, which creates a **stateless functional component**.
 2. Use **ES6 class** syntax.

+## Stateless Functional Componennt
+Any function that accepts props and returns JSX

-## Stateless Componenet
+## Stateless Component
  Think of this component as one that can receive data and render it, but does not manage or track changes to data.
+It's a class that extends `React.Component`, but does not use internal state.
 To create componenet with function, simply write a JS function that returns either JSX or null.
-Remember, React requires function name to start with capital eltter.
+Remember, React requires function name to start with capital letter.

  ```jsx
  const MyComponenet =